Andrew Melchior: Work for Massive Attack

 In 2016 he began a series of projects for the Bristol-based band Massive Attack, beginning with Fantom, an app that created unique interactive remixes of the band's new release Ritual Spirit based on facial expressions, location, movement, and various other user inputs.

 In celebration of the 20th anniversary of Massive Attack’s album Mezzanine he acted as producer on a number of projects for the band.
 These included Fantom Mezzanine, a new version of the Fantom app that created remixes of Mezzanine’s songs, and, in 2018, a "remastering" of the album where music data from the record was converted into synthetic DNA molecules mixed with paint, with the “album” then being released as a spray can.
 His recent work has included creation of convolutional neural networks based on del Naja's artworks, controlling robots to create new kinds of AI artworks.

 In 2019, an endless version of the same album, generated by a custom neural network, was exhibited at the Barbican Centre in London.

 Work for other artists

-In 2019, he worked with Americans producers Seth Troxler and Phil Moffa on their Lost Souls of Saturn project to produce an augmented reality app which contains "a constantly evolving portal connected to a real-life object," which, when viewed via the app, reveals exclusive music and interactivity.
+In 2019, he worked with American producers Seth Troxler and Phil Moffa on their Lost Souls of Saturn project to produce an augmented reality app which contains "a constantly evolving portal connected to a real-life object," which, when viewed via the app, reveals exclusive music and interactivity.